amadlover/Against/README.md

 # Against

-Source code for a First Person Shooter Game, to be written completely in C.
+Against is a First Person Shooter Game, to be written completely in C.

 Vulkan will be used for graphics and compute.